Fruiticecake/Faster/README.md

 You should set `isWp=false` when you develop static website.

-The following assets will be generated.

-They are generated automatically when you change source files.
+The following assets are generated automatically when you change source files.

 ・`/out/*.html`